Dion Drena Beljo: Club career

 Born in Zagreb, Beljo started his career with Cibalia, playing for the club's youth teams.
 In the 2018−19 season, he started playing for the Cibalia first team in the Druga NL, the third tier of the Croatian football league system.
-In his debut season, he amassed ten goals and nine assists, while his team finished in first place and secured promotion to the Prva NL.
-In 2019 he moved to first division club NK Osijek, and in June 2020, he signed a professional contract with the club.
-In July 2021, he was loaned out to Istra 1961 for the 2021–22 season.
+In his debut season, Beljo scored ten goals and nine assists, whilst his team finished in first place and secured promotion to the Prva NL.
+In 2019, he moved to first division club NK Osijek and signed a professional contract with the club one year later.
+In July 2021, moved to Istra 1961 on loan for the 2021–22 season.
 Beljo was a starter for Istra, appearing in 34 league matches, in which he scored 15 goals.
 After the end of his loan spell, he returned to Osijek, where he scored eight goals in 15 appearances during the first half of the 2022–23 season.

+Playing abroad

-On 13 January 2023, Beljo joined FC Augsburg on a four-and-a-half year contract for €3 million fee.
+On 13 January 2023, Beljo joined FC Augsburg on a four-and-a-half-year contract for €3 million fee.
 He made his Bundesliga debut on 22 January in a 3–4 loss against Borussia Dortmund.
-On 4 March 2023, he scored his first goal in a 2-1 win over SV Werder Bremen.
+On 4 March 2023, Beljo scored his first goal for the club in a 2–1 victory against SV Werder Bremen.

+On 9 July 2024, Beljo moved to Rapid Wien in Austria on a season-long loan with an option to buy.

+Return to Croatia

+On 16 July 2025, Beljo returned to Croatia and signed a multi-year contract with Dinamo Zagreb.

+International career

+In June 2023, Beljo was called up to the senior Croatia squad for the 2023 UEFA Nations League Finals.
+The same year on 12 October, he debuted in a 0–1 UEFA Euro 2024 qualifying home loss against Turkey.

 Personal life

-Beljo is named Dion after Dionysus, the Greek god of wine, while Drena was his grandfather's nickname.
+Beljo is named Dion after Dionysus, the Greek God of wine, while Drena was his grandfather's nickname.